Draw in Soccer: Laws of the Game

 Reading Time: 5 minutes

 What happens if there is a draw in soccer?
-The beautiful game is the world’s most popular sport, but one part of the game that many people are not big fans of are when soccer matches end in a draw.
+The beautiful game is the world’s most popular sport, but one part of the game many people aren’t big fans of is when soccer matches end in a draw.

-New soccer fans and players of the game may ask themselves why doesn’t every match have a clear winner?
-Unlike American sports such as the NFL and the National Hockey League, as well as many other sports, soccer does not always have a clear winner depending on the type of match being played.
+New soccer fans and players of the game may ask themselves why every match doesn’t have a clear winner.
+Unlike American sports such as the NFL (National Football League) and the NHL (National Hockey League), as well as many others, soccer does not always have a clear winner, depending on the type of match being played.

 What is a Draw in Soccer?

-In soccer, a draw, or a tie, happens when the two teams have scored the same amount of goals during regulation time or also if the match ends scoreless, 0-0.
-Regulation time for regular season games is 90 minutes with a 15 minute halftime break, plus stoppage time.
+In soccer, a draw, or tie, happens when the two teams score the same number of goals during regulation time, or when the match ends scoreless, 0-0.
+Regulation time for regular-season games is 90 minutes with a 15-minute halftime break, plus stoppage time.

-Many leagues around the world, such as the Champions League, Premier League, and even Major League Soccer use a point system to determine the winners of each league.
-With this point system, each team in the league plays each other twice, home and away, and a win counts as three points, a draw counts as one point, and a loss counts as zero points.
+Many leagues around the world, including the Champions League, Premier League, and even Major League Soccer, use a points system to determine league winners.
+With this point system, each team in the league plays every other team twice, home and away, and a win counts as 3 points, a draw as 1, and a loss as 0.

 The team with the most points at the end of the season wins the league.
-This means that league games can end in a draw, however soccer matches that need a clear winner, such as tournament knockout stages cannot end in a draw.
+This means that league games can end in a draw, but soccer matches that require a clear winner, such as knockout tournament stages, cannot.

-Tournament group stage games can end in drawers since those are based on the point system as well, but for games that need a clear winner, which are the knockout stages, if the game is tied after regulation time, the game will go into extra time.
-If there is no clear winner after extra time, then the game will go to a penalty shootout to determine the winner.
+Tournament group-stage games can end in draws since they are based on the point system as well, but in knockout-stage games, if the game is tied after regulation time, it will go into extra time.
+If there is no clear winner after extra time, then the game will go into a penalty shootout to determine the winner.

 Why Ties Exist in Soccer

-Most sports like to have a clear winner at the end of the match to make the game more exciting and to not reduce the spectacle value of the game.
+Most sports prefer a clear winner at the end of the match to make the game more exciting and not diminish its spectacle value.
 While many fans would be happy with extra time and penalty shootouts after every game, there are some good reasons why that is not always the case.

-Soccer is one of the most physically and mentally demanding sports in the world with players running anywhere around 7 miles per game.
-Forcing players to go into extra time and penalty shootouts after every single draw will put too much stress on the players which is why these are only used during important games that need clear winners.
+Soccer is one of the most physically and mentally demanding sports in the world, with players running anywhere from 7 miles per game.
+Forcing players into extra time and penalty shootouts after every draw will put too much stress on them, which is why these are only used in important games that need clear winners.

-During league games, where the games do not need a clear winner, the teams that tie both settle for one point.
+During league games that do not need a clear winner, the teams that tie each other settle for one point.
 This point system can actually make the title races a lot more interesting than if there had to be a clear winner every time.

-Although I mentioned that tournament knockout stage games cannot end in ties, there are certain instances where the group stage of those tournaments, such as during the World Cup or Champions League, end in ties.
-When this happens, FIFA uses a series of tie breakers to determine the winners.
+Although I mentioned that tournament knockout-stage games cannot end in ties, there are instances in which the group stage of those tournaments, such as the World Cup or Champions League, ends in ties.
+When this happens, FIFA uses a series of tie-breakers to determine the winners.

-The first tiebreaker FIFA considers is the goal difference between the teams, which is all of the goals scored by a team across their matches minus all of their goals conceded.
+The first tiebreaker FIFA considers is the goal difference between the teams, which is the total goals scored by a team across its matches minus the total goals conceded.
 If there is a tie in goal difference, just the number of goals scored is considered.

 If they are still tied, the next tiebreaker is the head-to-head match results of the teams.
 If teams are still tied after that, FIFA also uses a “fair play” tiebreaker involving disciplinary actions.

-These fair play points come into action when there are ties in groups of major tournaments.
-For example, when two or more teams finish their group stage games with equal points, goal difference, and goals scored, FIFA uses these accumulated disciplinary points as tie-breakers to determine which team moves on.
+These fair-play points come into play when there are ties in groups of major tournaments.
+For example, when two or more teams finish their group stage games with equal points, goal difference, and goals scored, FIFA uses accumulated disciplinary points as tiebreakers to determine which team advances.

 A single yellow card results in -1 point, while two yellows leading to a red card means -3 points.
 A direct red card carries a -4 point penalty, and more than one caution before getting sent off with another yellow-red combo will be penalized with -5 points.

-The team with fewer negative fair play points would progress ahead due to better fair play.
-For example, in the 2018 FIFA World Cup in Group H two teams, Senegal and Japan, finished with identical points, goal difference and goals scored.
-However, Japan advanced to the knockout stage based on their superior fair play record since they had fewer yellow and red cards.
+The team with fewer negative fair-play points would progress further due to better fair play.
+For example, in the 2018 FIFA World Cup in Group H, two teams, Senegal and Japan, finished with identical points, goal difference, and goals scored.
+However, Japan advanced to the knockout stage based on their superior fair-play record, having fewer yellow and red cards.

 Summary

-In summary, in soccer, the winner of the match is whichever team scores the most goals, but a draw can happen if both teams score the same amount of goals or if the match ends goalless.
-A draw is only allowed during league games and during games that need a clear winner, such as tournament knockout stage games, if the match is tied after regulation time, the match will go into extra time and then a penalty shootout to determine the winner.
+In soccer, the winner of the match is the team that scores the most goals, but a draw can occur if both teams score the same number of goals or if the match ends goalless.
+A draw is only allowed during league games, but not during games that need a clear winner, such as tournament knockout-stage games, which will move to extra time and penalty shootouts if needed to determine the winner.

-In this blog, I covered everything you need to know about what happens when there is a draw in soccer whether you are a new soccer fan, player, or simply need a remainder of the rules.
+In this blog, I covered everything you need to know about what happens when there is a draw in soccer, whether you are a new soccer fan, player, or simply need a reminder of the rules.

 Frequently Asked Questions